canonical/mysql-k8s-operator/README.md

 ```

 Once MySQL starts up, it will be running on the default port (3306).
-Please follow the [tutorial guide](https://discourse.charmhub.io/t/charmed-mysql-k8s-tutorial-overview/9677) with detailed explanation how to access DB, configure cluster, change credentials and/or enable TLS.

 If required, you can remove the deployment completely by running: